rwxrob/notes/Cycling/Performance adventure cycling kit.md

 In North Carolina morning dew and condensation are _major_ considerations.
 A bivy really isn't an option at all if you want any level of comfort in the morning.
 When it rains, it _really_ rains so having a tent that is _actually_ waterproof and windproof is a must.

 > [!Forget the sleeping bag]
-> You really don't need a sleeping bag.
+> If you have a good tent, you really don't need a sleeping bag.
 Soldiers rarely use them.
 Sleep in your cold weather kit instead.
-Having a good tent even makes the sleeping bag that much more of a waste.
 This way you have your cold weather gear in case you misjudged the weather _and_ you are carrying less gear.
 In fact, you can actually ride while wearing it when absolutely needed.
 Try that with a sleeping bag.
 ## Cook

 - Coffee kit